ankraft/ACME-oneM2M-CSE/docs/ACMEScript.md

 ### Quoting

-It doesn't matter whether a symbol is another s-expression, a built-in, self-defined or even nameless function, or a variable.
-If symbols can be evaluated they are evaluated in order.
+It doesn't matter whether a symbol is another s-expression, a built-in, self-defined or even nameless function, or a variable:If symbols can be evaluated they are evaluated in order.
 However, sometimes it is necessary to pass an executable symbol without evaluating it first.
 This is called quoting and is achieved by adding a single quote to the beginning of a symbol or list.

 Some functions assume that one or more arguments are implicitly quoted, such as the *setq* function that doesn't evaluating its first argument.